What is Cinnamon?

-Cinnamon is a spice obtained from the inner bark of the tree of genus Cinnamomum, which is in use for both sweet and savory foods.
+Cinnamon (Cinnamomun zeylanicum) is a spice obtained from the inner bark of the tree of genus Cinnamomum, which is in use for both sweet and savory foods.
 Cinnamon trees are native to South-East Asia.

-Traditionally used for blood sugar & high-cholesterol control and relieve digestive problems or improve your appetite.
+Traditionally used for blood sugar & cholesterol control and relieve digestive problems or improve appetite.
 Other names of cinnamon are Cassia, Cassia Cinnamon, Chinese Cinnamon, Rou Gui (Mandarin).

 Cinnamon lowers blood sugar, cholesterol, and blood pressure levels.
 Cinnamon lowers LDL cholesterol responsible for the plaque formation.
 Additionally, cinnamon has antioxidant property, which helps prevent the LDL cholesterol oxidation, thus prevent inflammation of arteries and further plaque formation.

 Medicinal uses of cinnamon

 Cinnamon is now the subject of numerous studies for its ability to support proper glucose metabolism.
 Its natural compounds help maintain both healthy blood sugar and cholesterol levels.
 It remains a warming circulatory tonic, as well as a digestive aid to soothe upset stomach, gas, bloating and occasional indigestion.

 - It is suitable for obesity-related diabetes as well as to control hyperlipidemia.

 - To alleviate indigestion, stomach cramps, intestinal spasms, nausea, flatulence, and it improves the appetite, and treat diarrhea.

 - Stop yeast infections, anti-clotting effect on the blood, boosts cognitive function & memory, prevents nervous tension, helps to treat headache, asthma, excessive menstruation, uterus disorders and gonorrhea.

 - It is a great source of manganese, fiber, iron, and calcium.